magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

-the [previous tutorial][2], we're now directly interning `by-id`, `value` and `set-value!` symbols into the `cljs.user` namespace loaded by default by the bREPL in such a way that we can use them from the bREPL without specifying any namespace's name or alias.
+the [previous tutorial][2], we're now directly interning `by-id`, `value` and `set-value!` symbols into the `cljs.user` namespace loaded by default by the bREPL in such a way that we can use them from the bREPL without specifying any namespace's name or alias:

 ```clj
 cljs.user=> (doc by-id)